zameerbharwani/Image-Inpainting-Algorithm/README.md

 **_For complete write up, download the repo and open html/main.hmtl for the code + explanation of work_** (or visit https://ece.uwaterloo.ca/~ece417/Projects/2019/Project13/html/main.html)

 In collaboration with Thomas Akdeniz and Kristoff Malejczuk.
-Placed in the Top 5. (https://ece.uwaterloo.ca/~ece417/projects2019.html)
+Ranked in the Top 5 projects. (https://ece.uwaterloo.ca/~ece417/projects2019.html)

 # Summary